Gernott/mask/Documentation/Contentelements/Index.rst

 New content element wizard
 ==========================

 Create your first content element by clicking on the **Create new content element** button.
-Now a wizard appears, who will guide you through some mandatory fields:
+Now a wizard appears, which will guide you through some mandatory fields:

 * `Label`: Enter the label for this content element.
 This is the name editors will see when creating the content